Fabbi/autoshift/Readme.md

 ## Usage

+# ⚠️ Database Change Notice

+**As of the 9/18/2025 version, the way redeemed keys are tracked has changed.**
+Redemption status is now tracked in a separate table for each key and platform combination.
+**On first run after upgrade, all keys will be retried to ensure the database is properly marked.
+This may take a long time if you have a large key database.**
+This is expected and only happens once; subsequent runs will be fast.

 You can now specify exactly which platforms should redeem which games' SHiFT codes using the `--redeem` argument.
 **Recommended:** Use `--redeem` for fine-grained control.
 **Legacy:** You can still use `--games` and `--platforms` together, but a warning will be printed and all games will be redeemed on all platforms.